Austinwrap/bad-mailman/README.md

       },
       {
         type: "goBad",
-        text: "You're feeling rebellious!
-What do you do?",
+        text: "You're feeling chaotic!
+Which tempting option do you choose?",
         options: [
-          { text: "Gamble", effect: { health: -5, cash: +30, exp: +2 }, outcome: "You gamble and enjoy the thrill!", delivery: false },
-          { text: "Drink alcohol", effect: { health: -10, cash: +20, exp: +1 }, outcome: "You drink on the job—chaos ensues!", delivery: false },
-          { text: "Do cocaine", effect: { health: -15, cash: +20, exp: +1 }, outcome: "You did cocaine; it's a wild ride!", delivery: false }, { text: "Stay on track", effect: { health: +5, cash: 0, exp: +2 }, outcome: "You decide to keep your focus.", delivery: false }
+          { text: "Gamble for a jackpot!", effect: { health: -5, cash: -30, exp: +2 }, outcome: "You gambled and lost more than you won!", delivery: false }, { text: "Take a wild swig!", effect: { health: -10, cash: -20, exp: +1 }, outcome: "That wild swig took a toll on you!", delivery: false }, { text: "Do cocaine for a high!", effect: { health: -15, cash: -20, exp: +1 }, outcome: "The high wasn’t worth the cost!", delivery: false }, { text: "Wear a Super Fun Hat!", effect: { health: -10, cash: -10, exp: +3 }, outcome: "You rocked a super fun hat—but it cost you dearly!", delivery: false }
         ]
       }
     ];